cs1302uga/cs1302-tutorials/emacs/emacs.md

 To search for text, you can use the incremental search commands `C-s` and `C-r`, which differ only in their search direction.
 After pressing `C-s`, Emacs will display an `I-search:` prompt at the bottom of the screen.
 When prompted, type the text you want to find, then press `RET`.
-If multiple occurances are found, then repeated calls to `C-s` will cycle through the occurances (`C-g` can be used to stop).
+If multiple occurences are found, then repeated calls to `C-s` will cycle through the occurences (`C-g` can be used to stop).

 | Binding   | Action                                                                 |